pmachata/dwgrep/doc/syntax.rst

 Integer literals
 ----------------

-Integer literals are words that start with a decimal digit.
-For integer literal to be valid, it needs to have a certain shape:

 Form::

 	“-”?(“0x”|“0o”|“0b”|“0”|“”){digits}

+Integer literals are words that start with a decimal digit, or by a minus sign followed by a decimal digit.
+For integer literal to be valid, the word needs to be composed of a prefix that determines radix of the literal, followed by one or more digits from a set specified as follows:

 - ``0x`` and ``0X`` are hexadecimal prefixes.
 Valid digits are ``[0-9a-fA-F]``.